kalixtez/Ascii-cube/README.md

 # Ascii-cube

-Works only on Windows for now.
+cube_portable should run on both Linux and Windows NT systems.